Real Estate Investment Audit Colombia — Lynceus Law Firm

 Buyers Who Purchased Without a Lawyer

 The most common situation we see.
-A foreign buyer purchased a property in Colombia often with the help of an agent without independent legal representation.
+A foreign buyer purchased a property in Colombia, often with the help of an agent and without independent legal representation.
 The deed was signed, the keys were handed over, and everything seemed fine.
-Now they want to apply for a visa, sell the property, or repatriate funds and they discover the FDI was never registered, the deed price does not match the bank transfer amount, or the property tax is still in the seller’s name.
-A real estate investment audit Colombia identifies every gap and advises on how to fix it.
+Now they want to apply for a visa, sell the property, or repatriate funds, and they discover the FDI was never registered, the deed price does not match the bank transfer amount, or the property tax is still in the seller’s name.
+A real estate investment audit in Colombia identifies every gap and advises on how to fix it.

 Buyers Preparing a Visa Application

-A Colombian investor visa based on real estate requires a specific set of documents the Banco de la República FDI certificate, a certified property valuation, and a registered deed in the applicant’s name.
-Buyers who approach Cancillería without the complete file receive a rejection and must correct the gaps before reapplying.
-We audit the existing documentation before the visa application is submitted so the file is complete on first submission.
+A Colombian investor visa based on real estate requires a specific set of documents: the Banco de la República FDI certificate, a certified property valuation, and a registered deed in the applicant’s name.
+Buyers who approach Cancillería without a complete file receive a rejection and must correct the deficiencies before reapplying.
+We audit the existing documentation before the visa application is submitted so the file is complete on the first submission.

 Buyers Planning to Sell

-A foreign national who inherited or received a Colombian property as a gift may have no documentation of the original purchase no promesa, no FDI registration, no certified valuation.
-We reconstruct the legal file, regularize the FDI registration where possible, and confirm the property’s title and tax status before any subsequent transaction.
+A foreign national who inherited or received a Colombian property as a gift may lack documentation of the original purchase, such as a purchase agreement, FDI registration, or certified valuation.
+We reconstruct the legal file, regularize the FDI registration where possible, and confirm the property's title and tax status before any subsequent transaction.

-Foreign investors who have acquired multiple Colombian properties over time often have inconsistent documentation some purchases correctly structured, others not.
-A portfolio-level real estate investment audit Colombia identifies which properties are legally complete and which require corrective action, giving the investor a clear picture of their legal exposure.
+Foreign investors who have acquired multiple Colombian properties over time often have inconsistent documentation, with some purchases correctly structured and others not.
+A portfolio-level real estate investment audit in Colombia identifies which properties are legally complete and which require corrective action, giving the investor a clear picture of their legal exposure.

 Our Process — Real Estate Investment Audit Colombia in 3 Steps